Clarity is a fragrance that emanates from structure.

 You'll understand the Invisibility Cloak, the noise and muddled processes that let people hide behind uncertainty, and the X-Ray Vision required to build accountability into your infrastructure.

 By Part II, you'll have new vocabulary.
 Platform versus tools.
 The three-layer architecture that determines whether AI creates or destroys value.
 Firm Intelligence calibrated to your specific criteria, deal history, and LP preferences.
-The governance forms and the asset classes differ across firm types; the operational challenge does not.
+The operational challenge is the same across firm types, whatever the governance form or asset class.

 By Part III, you'll know how to build the platform in practice.
 The 90-Day Operating Model.
 The intelligence layer that turns disconnected systems into integrated architecture.
 The delegation brief and the permission ladder that define what the system may read, draft, and execute.
 The organizational forces that resist change and how to navigate them.

-By Part IV, you'll understand this as an identity decision more than a technology decision.
+By Part IV, you'll understand why the platform decision is ultimately an identity decision.
 The firms that build the platform gain a compounding advantage that widens every quarter, whatever their structure.
 The platform is how any firm at scale operates beyond founder heroics.
-It is also how the firm itself becomes worth something: once the platform carries the firm's judgment, decisions, and relationships, the firm's value gains independence from its founder and its team, and what was a high-paying job becomes an independently valuable, tradeable asset that can be scaled, sold, or passed on.
+It is also how the firm itself becomes worth something: once the platform carries the firm's judgment, decisions, and relationships, the firm's value gains independence from its principal and its team, and what was a high-paying job becomes an independently valuable, tradeable asset that can be scaled, sold, or passed on.